canonical/charmed-etcd-operator/docs/how-to/client-relations.md

         )
 ```

+> Note: It's important to be aware that Charmed etcd does not provide automatic `mtls_cert` rotation or expiration.
+Consequently, the logic for managing this certificate's lifecycle must be implemented within the client charm.

 Finally, define a callback function to handle the `etcd-ready` event.
 This function will be called when the relation is established and the authentication information is available.
 You can use this information to connect to etcd and perform any necessary operations.

 ```python